 - Frontal plane: Back yourself up to a wall so that your whole backside is against the wall.
-Pretend this wall is in the center of us dividing us in half into anterior and posterior halves and represents the frontal plane.
+Pretend this wall is in the center of you dividing you into anterior and posterior halves and represents the frontal plane.
 For all motions that occur in this plane, you must keep your entire backside against that wall behind you.
 This would be motions like making snow angels (adduction/abduction), elevating and depressing the shoulders, etc. Notice if you tried to do a bicep curl, you would have to lift your forearm from the wall, so you know that it could not be in the frontal plane.

 - Sagittal Plane: turn to one side and place your side against the wall.
 Pretend this wall is in the center of you dividing you into right and left halves and represents the sagittal plane.
 For this plane, you must keep that whole side against the wall.
-These would be things like bicep curls (flexion/extension)and squats where you can keep that whole side against the wall as you make that motion.
+These would be things like bicep curls (flexion/extension) and squats where you can keep that entire side against the wall as you make that motion.
 Notice if you tried to do some of the motion we described for the frontal plane, you would have to lift your side off the wall or move through the wall as seen with adduction/abduction, so you know that these motions could not occur in the sagittal plane.

-- Transverse Plane: This one is a little harder to picture, but this would look like if you were cut into top and bottom halves and one half of you was placed on top of a table and another on the bottom.
+- Transverse Plane: This one is a little harder to picture, but this would look like you were cut into top and bottom halves and one half of you was placed on top of a table and the other on the bottom.
 All motions you make in this plane would not cause you to touch that table (motions occur parallel to the plane that divides them in half), so these are rotational movements of some kind.
 This would include things like rotation of the trunk of the body and pronation/supination of the wrist.
 Notice the activities previously mentioned would cause you to intersect with the table.
 Think of a bicep curl; when the arm is in the extended position, you would cross through that table.

 Torque and Lever Length:

 Simply put, this refers to the amount of force placed on the body based on the relative position of the levers (usually the arms and legs).
 For example, it’s much easier to hold a 50-pound weight when you’re holding it close to your chest, but if you try to hold the weight out in front of you with arms extended, it’s going to be a lot more challenging.
-When you lengthen your arms (serving as your movement arm), you’re increasing the amount of torque on the body because that weight is now acting on your body from a distance and you have to have stability to stay in balance.
+When you lengthen your arms (serving as your lever arm), you’re increasing the amount of torque on the body because that weight is now acting on your body from a distance and you must stabilize to stay in balance.
 Think about regressions (modifications to make an activity easier) that usually involve bending the arms or legs and progressions (modifications to make an activity more challenging) that usually involve lengthening the arms and legs.

 Kinetic Chain Movement:

 The human body is made up of many joints, and some favor stability (meaning they should move very minimally) while others favor mobility (meaning that this is where our Range of Motion should emanate from).
 Together these joints make up a kinetic (movement) chain, and we can look at how movements affect that chain by looking at what points on the body are fixed and which parts make the movements.
-When our torso stays fixed and we move our extremities, these motions are considered to be open-chain (i.e. frontal raise, hamstring curl.).
-When our extremities (hands and feet) stay fixed, and the rest of the body moves during an exercise, these are considered to be closed-chain (i.e. push-ups, squats.).
+When our torso stays fixed and we move our extremities, these motions are open-chain (i.e. frontal raise, hamstring curl.).
+When our extremities (hands and feet) stay fixed, and the rest of the body moves during an exercise, these are closed-chain (i.e. push-ups, squats.).

 Balance and Center of Gravity:

-When we aren’t in our most stable position (i.e. anatomical position), this is going to greatly increase the balance challenge placed on the body.
+When we aren’t in our most stable position (i.e., anatomical position), this is going to greatly increase the balance challenge placed on the body.
 For example, we’ve all heard the saying, “Lift with the legs, not with the back.”
 The reason why it is important to lift from the legs is because the amount of strain placed on the back is greatly increased because your center of gravity (COG) is altered when you hinge forward from the hips, whereas when you bend the knees and lower with the legs, your center of gravity lowers making it easier to remain in balance.
-Figure 3-7 on page 115 of your Exercise Science Manual gives a great visual of how “lifting with the back” (where you’re hinging from the hips forward to retrieve to pick something up) shifts your COG.
+Figure 3-7 on page 115 of your Exercise Science Manual gives a great visual of how “lifting with the back” (where you’re hinging from the hips forward to pick something up) shifts your COG.
 Torque and lever length also resurface here; if we’re picking something up off the ground and we bend with the knees, we’re keeping whatever it is we’re trying to pick up closer to our body.
 However, if we hinge forward from the hips, our levers (arms and legs) are in a more extended position increasing the difficulty level.
-Think about trying to squat to pick up a 50-pound kettlebell versus trying to deadlift one -- squatting would definitely be the less challenging variation.
+Think about trying to squat to pick up a 50-pound kettlebell versus trying to deadlift one -- squatting would be the less challenging variation.

 Primary Function of Each Muscle Group

-This is revisiting the anatomy, but now there is a focus on where these muscles cause movement.
+This section revisits the anatomy, but now there is a focus on where these muscles cause movement.
 Be sure to understand where the various muscles and muscle groups act.
 Hint: Muscles will almost always affect the joint distal to it.
 For example, your quads and hamstrings in the thighs are going to act at the knee, or the muscles of the forearm are going to act at the wrist and hand.
 For more about the anatomy, here are some other resources:

 - Anatomy: Chapter Breakdown